CCalodney/Readme/README.md

 - Creating an account with Texas State email
 - Ability to view items on sale
 - Canvas API implementation

-## Acknowledgements
-- Many thanks to Ted Lehr and the Ganymede Team

 ## Contact